Lawrencium77/quant_blog/Fast and Accurate GPU Quantization for Transformers.md

 1. Persist the data in the required format (à la [Faster Transformer](#Available%20Solutions)).
 2. Hide the cost via kernel fusion.

-The latter approach is similar to how quantization/dequantization overhead is typically hidden, which we discuss next.
+The latter approach is similar to how quantization/dequantization overhead is typically hidden, which is discussed next.

 ## Operator Fusion Implementation
-As described in our section on [Quantization Operation Overheads](#Quantization%20Operation%20Overheads), kernel fusion is essential to developing a quantized model with superior throughput to FP16.
-We implemented all fused kernels using OpenAI's [Triton Language](https://github.com/openai/triton)[10].
+As described the [Quantization Operation Overheads](#Quantization%20Operation%20Overheads) section, kernel fusion is essential to developing a quantized model with superior throughput to FP16.
+These can be implemented using OpenAI's [Triton Language](https://github.com/openai/triton)[10].
 This section provides a short example.

 Consider the code below.
 It demonstrates a modified Layernorm kernel, based upon that given in the [Triton documentation](https://triton-lang.org/master/getting-started/tutorials/05-layer-norm.html).
 Besides performing the layernorm operation, it also: